Corionis/ELS/artifacts/document/ideas.md

 both source and target collection files when regularly monging on a different computer where drive letters would change.

+## Features
+Various features and nuances of VolMonger.

+ * Both lower- and upper-case -p/-P or -s/-S options may be used to bend multiple publishers to one subscriber, and vice-versa.
+   Example: A normal publisher with hard drives and a separate shuttle drive as publishers.

+ *

 ## Organization
  * A publisher is the provider of the data.
  * A subscriber is the consumer of the data.